 Reserve Bank of Australia Cash Rate

 The Reserve Bank of Australia (RBA) is expected to cut rates to 0.75%.
-It has kept the rates unchanged for many months, so there is not much action expected from the interest rate decision this time.
+It has kept the rates unchanged for a couple of months, after two 25bp cuts this year already..
 The attention will shift to the RBA statement which will be released at the same time as the interest rate decision.
 The RBA was expected to cut interest rates in the the May meeting but they left them unchanged, although they cut them in June by 25 bps.
 The RBA did so again in the July meeting, but is expected hold on this time and keep rates at 1.00%.
 Although, they have let markets know that they will follow the FED, who cut rates in the last meeting.
 But, the RBA remained on hold in the August meeting.
 Can we get another surprise cut from the RBA today?
 Please follow us for live coverage of this event and the impact it might have on the currency.

 <% indicator.indicator_name %>

 The Reserve Bank of Australia (RBA) discloses its monetary policy decisions on a monthly basis, February through December.
 Any adjustments made to the cash rate, also known as the overnight money market interest rate, have the potential to impact the Australian dollar (AUD) significantly.The decision to either raise or lower the cash rate is crafted by the RBA’s Reserve Bank Board.
 After each meeting, an announcement is made to the public regarding any changes to the cash rate.
 The new lending rates to go into effect the next day.Short-term cash rates are extremely important to valuations of the AUD.
 Rising rates are viewed as bullish for the AUD, while falling rates are bearish.